smrtdev06/privychat/MOBILE_TESTING_CHECKLIST.md

 1. Open app on **Android**
 2. Go to Settings
 3. Verify "Gift Premium Access" card is **HIDDEN**
-4. Verify "Redeem Upgrade Code" IS visible (this is OK)
+4. Verify "Redeem Upgrade Code" is **HIDDEN** (streamlined UX)
+5. Verify "Mobile Subscription" and "Redeem Promo Code" ARE visible
-5. Open app on **iOS**
+6. Open app on **iOS**
-6. Go to Settings
+7. Go to Settings
-7. Verify "Gift Premium Access" card is **HIDDEN**
+8. Verify "Gift Premium Access" card is **HIDDEN**
+9. Verify "Redeem Upgrade Code" is **HIDDEN**
-8. Verify "Redeem Upgrade Code" IS visible
+10. Verify "Mobile Subscription" and "Redeem Promo Code" ARE visible
-9. Open app on **Web**
+11. Open app on **Web**
-10. Go to Settings
+12. Go to Settings
-11. Verify "Gift Premium Access" card IS visible
+13. Verify "Gift Premium Access" card IS visible
+14. Verify "Redeem Upgrade Code" IS visible
-12. Can create gift codes on web only
+15. Can create and redeem gift codes on web

 **Expected Behavior**:
 - ✅ Gift purchase hidden on mobile (App Store compliance)
-- ✅ Gift redemption available on all platforms
+- ✅ Gift redemption hidden on mobile (streamlined UX - use in-app purchase instead)
-- ✅ Web can create gifts without restrictions
+- ✅ Web has full access to gift system
+- ✅ Mobile users must use in-app purchase or promo codes

 ---